 The day after Christmas, Alan and I decided we needed to go on a road trip before the year was over.
 I’ve been wanting to visit Antelope Canyon for some time, so we decided to go for it.
 We booked the hotels and just a couple of days later we packed up our car and headed for the desert (Kennedy came along, too)!
 It’s about a 9 hour drive from LA to Page so we listened to the entire Serial podcast (we were addicted and on the edge of our seats) so it made the drive a breeze.
 Our first stop was Page so we could check out Antelope Canyon and then headed down to the Grand Canyon.
 We made our way through Flagstaff and finished off the trip in Scottsdale for a spa retreat.
 Arizona has some bizarre, yet amazing sites and some crazy road signs to guide the way.
-Here are the highlights and some of our recommendations!
+Here’s the Ultimate Arizona Road Trip Itinerary including highlights and recommendations!

 Page – Antelope Canyon

 Antelope Canyon brought us to Page, but the snow made it worth the trip.
 This area of Arizona rarely gets snow, so it was a big deal (even at the Grand Canyon).
 There was a beautiful blanket of snow covering the canyon.
 Our tour guide gave us access to Owl Canyon and Rattlesnake Canyon.
 They are the only tour company that gives access to these canyons and I highly recommend it.
 While Antelope beautiful, it gets a lot of tourists even on the coldest day of the year.
 On the other hand, Owl and Rattlesnake Canyons limit the number of tours so Alan and I were the first people to step foot in the Canyons on the first day of the day and the first snow in a long time.
 Because it’s so remote, you can actually hear the silence.
 It’s absolutely beautiful and a feast for all the senses!